QuantEcon/python_lecture_sandpit/source/rst/irfs_in_hall_model.rst

 .. contents:: :depth: 2

-In addition what's in Anaconda, this lecture will need the following libraries
+In addition to what's in Anaconda, this lecture uses the quantecon library

 .. code-block:: ipython
   :class: hide-output

   !pip install quantecon

-We'll also need the following imports
+We'll make these imports

 .. code-block:: ipython